wunder-frau/pet_frontend/README.md

-# 📸 QuickPic – Backend
+# 📸 QuickPic – Frontend

 QuickPic is a responsive photo-sharing platform with **secure authentication** and **dynamic data handling**.